 Mesa

-Colorado Hunting Property for Sale Located between Snipe Mountain and Uncompahgre Butte, this is a 440 acre hunting and recreation property with a rustic cabin for sale in Game Management Unit 62.
+Located between Snipe Mountain and Uncompahgre Butte, this is a 440 acre hunting and recreation property with a rustic cabin for sale in Game Management Unit 62.
 Borders the Uncompahgre National Forest along Forest Service Road 409 and 409-1A.
 Extensive mature timber as well as open meadows and 2 great seasonal access roads into the property.
 This property hasn't been hunted in 25 years.
 If you're wondering where all the elk and deer are in Unit 62, they're hiding on this property.
 This is a sanctuary property heavily used by elk and deer and qualifies for Landowner Preference Program.
 Excellent food, cover and water resources make this parcel a big game hunters dream.
 Water Decree is on file and available.
 Big Dominguez Creek runs through the northeast corner.
 Mountain high elevations range from 8,000-9,000 feet.
 Cabin needs work but can be renovated.
 Seller will consider Owner Financing options.